Hubbard model for spin-1 Haldane chains

-Figure~\ref{fig:Hubb-Haldane-agreement}b-d shows the five lowest energy levels obtained with both Hubbard and BLBQ models for $N=10$ chains, using different sets of model parameters.
+Figure~\ref{fig:Hubb-Haldane-agreement}b-d shows the five lowest-energy levels obtained with both Hubbard and BLBQ models for $N=10$ chains, using different sets of model parameters.
 An overall good agreement is apparent, with differences verified to be smaller than $J/10$ for all the energy levels.
 We also observe that, whereas the pattern of spin degeneracies is the same no matter the model parameters taken, the agreement between the energies is worse when $\beta$ is larger.
 This suggests that higher-order corrections, such as bicubic exchange couplings, should be included if a better quantitative description is sought.
+Finally, we observe a singlet-triplet splitting between the GS and the first excited state, verified to decay exponentially with $N$ (see the Supplemental Material), which leads to a fourfold degeneracy for sufficiently long chains.

-Now that the low-energy spectra of both Hubbard and BLBQ models was shown to hold a good agreement, we move on to the comparison of other wave function properties.
+Now that the low-energy spectra of both Hubbard and BLBQ models were shown to hold a good agreement, we move on to the comparison of other wave function properties.
 For that matter, we define the correlator

 where $\hat{\mathcal{O}}_p$ and $\hat{\mathcal{U}}_p$ are arbitrary local operators that act on site $p$, assumed to be sufficiently away from the edges, so that $g_{\mathcal{O},\mathcal{U}} (d)$ is independent of $p$.
-Notably, the spin-string correlator $|g_{S^z,R^z} (d)|$, where $\hat{R}^z_p = \mathrm{exp} ( \mathrm{i} \pi \hat{S}^z_p )$, is known to be an order parameter that, when evaluated for a state in the fourfold ground state manifold of spin-1 Haldane chains, converges to a finite value~\cite{Nijs1989} ($|g_{S^z,R^z} (\infty)| \simeq 0.37$ in the case of the Heisenberg model~\cite{White1993a}).
+Notably, the spin-string correlator $|g_{S^z,R^z} (d)|$, where $\hat{R}^z_p = \mathrm{exp} ( \mathrm{i} \pi \hat{S}^z_p )$, is known to be an order parameter that, when evaluated for a state in the fourfold GS manifold of spin-1 Haldane chains, converges to a finite value~\cite{Nijs1989} ($|g_{S^z,R^z} (\infty)| \simeq 0.37$ in the case of the Heisenberg model~\cite{White1993a}).
 On the other hand, the pure-string correlator $|g_{\mathds{1},R^z} (d)|$ has been established as an order parameter that, for the same state, exhibits the opposite behavior, vanishing in the $d \gg 1$ limit~\cite{Pollmann2012a}.
 For comparison purposes, given that each four-site cluster is mapped into an $s=1$ spin, in the case of the Hubbard model we take the local spin operators as the sum of fermionic spin operators over the corresponding four-site clusters, i.e.,

 where $\bm{\tau}$ is the vector of Pauli matrices and $c^\dagger_{j,\sigma}$ ($\hat{c}_{j,\sigma}$) is the creation (annihilation) operator for an electron in site $j$ with spin $\sigma=\uparrow,\downarrow$.